Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 = Implementation

+*From theory to code.*

-Having established the theoretical foundations of symbolic model checking (Sections 1-6), this section examines how these concepts translate into efficient software implementations.
+Having established the theoretical foundations of symbolic model checking (Sections 1-6), you're probably wondering: "How do I actually _build_ this?"
-The focus is on practical data structures, algorithms, and optimizations that make symbolic model checking viable for real-world verification problems.
-The `bdd-rs` library exemplifies these implementation techniques.
+This section bridges that gap.

+We'll examine how the elegant theory translates into efficient software implementations.
+You'll see the actual data structures (BDDs with hash consing), the algorithmic patterns (recursive operations with caching), and the design decisions that make or break performance.

+The code examples use Rust and reference the `bdd-rs` library, but the principles apply to any implementation.
+By the end of this section, you'll understand not just _what_ symbolic model checking does, but _how_ to build it yourself.

 == BDD Representation